BrentPease1/second-life/content/sounds/hero_end.md

 ---
 **Discover Biodiversity Through Sound**

-Join us and other volunteers as we deploy sound recorders across our region to study changes in biodiversity over time.
+Join us and other volunteers as we deploy sound recorders across Midwest USA to study changes in biodiversity over time.

 </br>

-**The 2024 sampling season is nearly here!
-Sign up for our [newsletter](https://peaselab.com/sounds-newsletter/) to stay in the loop and be the first to know about sampling opportunities.**
+**Get excited: The 2024 sampling season is nearly here!
+Announcement coming April 12th!!
+In the meantime, Sign up for our [newsletter](https://peaselab.com/sounds-newsletter/) to stay in the loop.**